 When creating a workflow, we recommend leaving it deactivated until everything is fully set up.

-- Set the Condition for the trial in the workflow you've just created.
+Condition for the trial in the workflow you've just created.
 In this case, we suggest using the free trial title you used on the product you've created.

 If you click Edit, the Conditions would look like this: